Typeface Academy

 FAQs

-How many images do I upload per asset?
+How many images do I upload to train a product?

-What happens when my asset masking looks inaccurate?
+What happens when my primary product image (with the background removed) looks inaccurate?

 Next Article